Kindergarten Cop: Filming

 Exterior scenes at Astoria Elementary School were filmed at John Jacob Astor Elementary School, located at 3550 Franklin Avenue in Astoria, Oregon.
+Principal photography took place from May 31, 1990 to August 31, 1990.

 Universal Studios hired local artists Judith Niland and Carl Lyle Jenkins to paint murals on the walls at Astoria, and provided new playground equipment, a fenced playground, and a new lawn and hedges around the school.
 Most of the filming was completed after school was out in June 1990, allowing many of the pupils and faculty to be extras in the film.
 Pupils' artwork was also used.
-While on location, Schwarzenegger insisted a private studio for daily workouts and weightlifting be assembled for his use.
+While on location, Schwarzenegger insisted on a private studio for daily workouts and weightlifting be assembled for his use.

 Other locations used in or near Astoria include the Bayview Motel, Commercial Street in downtown Astoria, and exteriors outside the Seafare Restaurant on Industry Street.
 The school picnic was filmed at Ecola State Park near Cannon Beach, Oregon, 25 mi south of Astoria.
 Scenes at Joyce and Dominic's house were filmed at a private residence located at 414 Exchange Street and highway scenes were filmed on U.S. Route 26 east of Seaside, Oregon, 20 mi from Astoria.

 Interior school scenes were shot at Universal Studios in Hollywood.
 The film's opening scene was filmed at the Westfield MainPlace Mall in Santa Ana, California, and South Coast Plaza in Costa Mesa, California.